eka-lark/Scramble-Game/README.md

+# Scramble-Game
-# Scramble-GameThis is word scramble game in which you have to rearrange to the given word.
+This is word scramble game in which you have to rearrange to the given word.